permguard/permguard/www/content/docs/0.0.x/getting-started/hands-on-base-example.md

   noindex: false # false (default) or true
 ---

-## PharmaAuthZFlow example
+## PharmaAuthZFlow Example

-The **PharmaAuthZFlow** example demonstrates how `Permguard` can be used to enforce authorization across multiple domains of a real application.
+The **PharmaAuthZFlow** example demonstrates how `Permguard` enforces authorization across the distinct trust boundaries of a pharmacy ecosystem.

-It shows how `users`, `workloads`, `roles`, and `resources` interact within a Zero Trust authorization model.
+It illustrates how `users`, `workloads`, `roles`, and `resources` interact within a Zero Trust authorization model.

-The example is intentionally simplified to focus on the core concepts.
+The example is intentionally simplified to focus on core authorization concepts.
-We highlight **three main domains**:
+We highlight **three main domains**, each modeled as a separate Permguard `zone`:

-- **Platform Administration Domain**
+### **Platform-Administration Domain**
 Manages the pharmacy franchise: branches, teams, roles, and administrative operations.

-- **Pharmacy Management Domain**
-  Focuses on operational workflows inside the pharmacy: organization, inventory, logistics, and infrastructure.

-- **Patient Services Domain**
+### **Operations-Management Domain**
+Handles operational workflows: medication orders, fulfillment, stock levels, inventory management, and logistics.

+### **Patient-Services Domain**
-  Covers clinical and dispensing workflows: patients, prescriptions, medication orders, fulfillment, appointments, and notifications.
+Covers clinical workflows: patients, prescriptions, medication requests, dispensing, appointments, and notifications.

-Each domain is treated as a separate bounded context — effectively a dedicated segment representing its own trusted boundary.
+Each domain represents a dedicated bounded context (and trust boundary).
-In real enterprise scenarios, domains would typically be further micro-segmented, but for this example we keep the model simple.
+In real environments, these could be further micro-segmented, but for this example, the model is kept simple.

-Each of these domains has its own `zone` and `ledger` for managing policies.
+Each domain has its own Permguard `zone` and `root` ledger to manage its policies.

+{{< callout context="note" icon="info-circle" >}}
+Before going ahead, make sure the [CLI is installed](/docs/0.0.x/getting-started/get-the-cli/) and the [AuthZServer is running](/docs/0.0.x/getting-started/run-the-authzserver/).
+{{< /callout >}}

 ## Creating the Zones and Ledgers